josra/josra.github.io/blog/_posts/2015-05-14-to-branch-or-not-to-branch.md

 I think I know where you're coming from.
 It's the doctrine that feature branches are inherently evil because they prevent Continuous Integration.
 But feature branches are being taking hostage here - it's not the feature branches that are evil - it's the fact that you are not integrating continuously that constitutes the real problem.

-We call the branches where developers make their cahnges "development branches" - and they are exemplified by feature branches, maintenance branches, team branches, bug-fix branches ...or what ever you want to call them.
+We call the branches where developers make their changes "development branches" - and they are exemplified by feature branches, maintenance branches, team branches, bug-fix branches ...or what ever you want to call them.
 We don't differ - it's not important.
 To us they are all just branches and they are all integrated automatically.

 I'm all in favor for what you call _trunk based_ if the interpretation is that _there can only be one long-lived branch_.
 This is exactly the foundation of our initial criticism of the _[successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/)_; It has two long-lived branches. and for that reason alone the integration process can not be automated.